 Airdrop hunting requires significant time investment with uncertain returns.
 The Hyperliquid airdrop rewarded users who actively traded on the platform for over a year.
 Quick, superficial interactions rarely qualify for meaningful allocations.

 Be realistic about opportunity cost.
 Time spent farming speculative airdrops could be invested in education, building skills, or other opportunities.
-Focus your airdrop efforts on projects you'd use anyway because they provide actual value, with the airdrop as a potential bonus rather than the primary motivation.
+Focus your airdrop efforts on projects you'd use anyway because they provide actual value.

 Wallet Hygiene and Security